mezhanglei/react-easy-formrender/README.md

 }
 ```
 - `components`：register other component for form to use.
-- `options`： `GenerateFormNodeProps | ((params: GenerateFormNodeProps) => any)` By default, the public parameters of a form node are overridden by the form node's own parameters with the same name.
+- `options`： `GenerateFormNodeProps | ((params: GenerateFormNodeProps) => any)` Information about the parameters passed to the form node component.
+Lower priority than the form node's own parameters
 - `renderList`: function that provides custom rendering List.
 - `renderItem`: function that provides custom render item.
 - `onPropertiesChange`: `(newValue: ProertiesData) => void;` Callback function when `properties` is changed